-Choosing Pots, Soil and Fertilisers for Pond Plants
+Choosing Pots, Soil and Fertilisers For Your Pond Plant

-Pot the plant in a heavy, loamy soil.
-This is a soil which is composed of sand, silt and clay, rather than being a peat-based soil (which will tend to float).
-If you are potting waterlilies or deep-water plants such as Orontiums you can even use a heavy clay soil.
-Special aquatic soil is available in most garden centres and this works well.
+Soil: Pot the plant in a heavy, loamy soil.
+This is a soil which is composed of sand, silt and clay, rather than being a peat-based soil (which will tend to float and is not nourishing enough for water plants in the long term).
+Loamy soils like this will usually look brown rather than black.
+If you are potting waterlilies or deep-water plants such as Orontiums, these like an even heavier soil, such as a heavy clay soil (around 30% clay content).
+Special aquatic soil is available in most garden centres and this is a good compromise for all pond plants.
 Alternatively, normal garden soil from somewhere like a flowerbed, that has been raked or sieved to make it workable, can be used.
 Do not use standard potting compost or any garden soil that has recently been fertilised, as this can cause excessive algae and/or green water in the pond.

 Fertiliser: It is best to use special slow-release aquatic plant fertiliser, as standard plant fertilisers will quickly dissolve and leach out into pond water.
 There are no hard-and-fast rules about fertilising pond plants, as it depends on the type of plant and on the soil used.
 As a guide, if potting a plant in fresh shop-bought aquatic soil and a nice large pot, it will not usually need added fertiliser.
 If potting it in poor, sandy soil or a pot that's on the small side, consider adding fertiliser, especially if it is a heavy-feeding plant such as a waterlily.